ItalyPaleAle/prvt/Encryption.md

 prvt stores files using strong end-to-end encryption.

 The files are encrypted on the local machine before being sent to the cloud or to the target directory.
-To view the files, one would need the encryption key (passphrase), as well as the encrypted files and their index.
+To view the files, one would need the encryption key (ie.. the passphrase or GPG private key), as well as the encrypted files and their index.

-When viewing files using the web-based interface, files are downloaded and then decrypted locally by prvt's server, before being sent to the browser in cleartext.
+When viewing files using the web-based interface, files are downloaded and then decrypted locally by prvt's local server, before being sent to the browser in cleartext.

 ## How files are encrypted